 If you want to contact him then send him an email to: email@example.com

-Grady Hendrix does a job.
-His job is called "writing" which means that he is completely irrelevant and can be killed and turned into food at any time.
+Grady Hendrix used to be a journalist, which means that he was completely irrelevant and could be killed and turned into food at any time.
 He is one of the founders of the New York Asian Film Festival, but he is not responsible for the bad parts of it.
 He is also not Asian.
 For years he was a regular film critic for the New York Sun but then it went out of business.
-He has written for Playboy Magazine, Slate, The Village Voice, the New York Post, Film Comment, and Variety before Variety fired him for writing about Asians.
-Variety does not like Asians.
+He has written for Playboy Magazine, Slate, The Village Voice, the New York Post, Film Comment, and Variety.
+He has a hard time making up his mind.

-He writes fiction, also called "lies," and he writes non-fiction, which people sometimes mistakenly pay him for.
 There is a science fiction book called Occupy Space that he is the author of, and also a fantasy book called Satan Loves You which he wrote as well.
 Along with his BFF from high school, Katie Crouch, he is the co-author of the YA series, The Magnolia League.
-With Ryan Dunlavey he was co-authored the Li'l Classix series, which are cartoon degradations of classic literature, and with his wife, and Ryan, he wrote Dirt Candy: A Cookbook, the first graphic novel cookbook in America.
+He co-authored Dirt Candy: A Cookbook, the first graphic novel cookbook in America, with his wife and Ryan Dunlavey.
+It's now in its seventh printing which means that at least 24 people have bought a copy.
 His fiction has appeared in Strange Horizons, Pseudopod, and the anthology, The Mad Scientist's Guide to World Domination.

 He is very, very beautiful, but if you ever meet him, please do not let this make you uncomfortable.
 He does not judge.